Caramelized Pork and Apples

 Prep the pork

-Pat the pork cubes very dry with paper towels so they sear instead of steam.
+Pat the pork cubes dry with paper towels so they brown instead of steaming.

-Toss with salt, black pepper, garlic powder, and cinnamon until evenly coated.
+Toss them with the salt, pepper, garlic powder, and cinnamon until evenly coated.

-Sprinkle on the cornstarch and toss again to create a thin, clinging layer.
+Sprinkle the cornstarch over the pork and toss again to create a thin, even coating.

 -